Itera/ada-django-kurs/README.md

 ### How is our application structured?

-The project we are going to be working with today is a collection of recipes.
-To provide you some recipes in the application, we have created a database in advance.
+The project we are going to be working with today is a collection of recipes :pizza: To provide you some recipes in the application, we have created a database in advance.
 Please note that the recipes are just examples, so exploration of these are at your own risk :smile:

 #### List view